mcbulazs/mcbulazs/README.md

-# Hi there, I'm Bulazs! 👋
+# Hello there, I'm Bulazs! 👋

 I'm a passionate backend developer with a focus on **Go** (with experience in **C#**).
 While backend development is my main strength, I’m comfortable with frontend work when necessary, especially for full-stack projects.
 I'm also pretty good with databases, ensuring that the data layer of my applications is robust and efficient.